Master of Public Affairs Dual Degree Programs - MPAff and Law (Four-Year)

-The LBJ School of Public Affairs and the School of Law offer a dual degree program leading to the degrees of Master of Public Affairs and Doctor of Jurisprudence.
+The LBJ School of Public Affairs and the School of Law offer a four-year dual degree program leading to the degrees of Master of Public Affairs and Doctor of Jurisprudence.
 The program is designed to prepare qualified law and public affairs students for careers at any level of government and in public-policy related areas of the private sector or legal profession.

 The program is structured so that students can earn the M.P.Aff. and J.D. degrees simultaneously in four years rather than the five years the two degrees would otherwise require.
 Degrees are awarded when the required coursework in both schools is completed.
 In general, dual degree program students progress through the curriculum as follows: